 I was quite young at the time, but you can see here an instinctive example of seeing the world from the other's viewpoint; and yes, I am of a passive temperament and I do like to please!
 And yes, I have had to train myself to be a little more assertive.
 A friend did comment only in the last week or so that I am, in her opinion, still too tolerant; she may have a point, but I feel that I have found a happy enough medium to suit me.

-A too-passive person tends to spend so much time trying to please that you lose sight of your own perspective, you stop valuing your own likes and dislikes...you stop treating yourself with respect and your self-esteem dips.
+A too-passive person tends to spend so much time trying to please that you lose sight of your own perspective, you stop valuing your own likes and dislikes...you stop treating yourself with respect, and your self-esteem dips.
 You become an easy target for the too-aggressive person who is firmly focused on their own purposes and ideals.

-Self-respect and self-esteem are the weapons which fight both passivity and aggression.
-For a passive person to learn to build their own self-respect allows them to give more weight to their own thoughts, beliefs and desires.
+Self-respect and self-esteem are the weapons that fight both passivity and aggression.
+For a passive person to learn to build their own self-respect allows them to give more weight to their own thoughts, beliefs, and desires.
 As you respect yourself you instinctively "demand" that others respect you too.
 This means that you are no longer "an easy target", vulnerable to the aggressor.
 You make it more difficult for the aggressive person to be aggressive.

-When an aggressive person builds greater self-respect and self-esteem they discover better way in which to deal with circumstances which they wish to change; perhaps too, they will discover that the change they used to seek is no longer so pressingly desirable.
-We see the world around us from the perspective of our own thoughts, beliefs and expectations...and self-esteem or lack thereof is what lies at the source of it all.
+When an aggressive person builds greater self-respect and self-esteem they discover a better way in which to deal with circumstances in which they wish to change; perhaps too, they will discover that the change they used to seek is no longer so pressingly desirable.
+We see the world around us from the perspective of our own thoughts, beliefs, and expectations...and self-esteem or lack thereof is what lies at the source of it all.